Which Is An Interconnection Of Food Chains In An Ecosystem

 • Plants provide nectar and pollen.

-• Pollinators help with plant reproduction by transferring pollen.
+• Pollinators enable plant reproduction by transferring pollen.

 These mutualistic links can extend across multiple food chains.
 Here's a good example: a bee that pollinates a plant also becomes a food source for birds and mammals, intertwining the plant’s production chain with higher trophic levels Most people skip this — try not to..